wilblack/lilybot/README.md

 lilybot
 =======

-These are samples, demos, and libraries I use with the Mindsotrm EV3 and a Raspberry Pi with a BrickPi.
+These are samples, demos, and libraries I use with Lego Mindsotrm EV3, Raspberry Pi and BrickPi.
+The goal of lilybot is to provide an easy to use cloud based software deployment system for hobby/ametuer robotics.
+Currently lilybot is focused on using a Raspberry Pi along with a BrickPi to communicate with Lego Mindsorm sensors and motors (EV3 Sensors are not currenlt supported by brick BrickPi, but EV3 motors do work fine).

 Materials
 ---------

+Here is a list of materials I have used and how much they costs.

 * EV3 - $350
 * Raspberry Pi - $40